Your Doctor Won’t Prescribe You Medical Cannabis, Now What?

 The purpose of registration is to notify law enforcement that you can use medical cannabis, and are legally allowed to have it in your possession.
 This will help you avoid any trouble with the law, and you can’t be arrested if found with marijuana on your person.

 Once you’ve registered with your state, find the dispensary nearest you and prepare for your first dispensary experience!
 This may be a nerve-wracking experience for some, but we’ve provided all the information you’ll need to make it a breeze.

 5. Use Your Medical Cannabis Responsibly

 Keep in mind that you’ve been granted permission to use a substance that isn’t available to the general public in every state.
 Always use medical cannabis in private and avoid smoking in places where it isn’t allowed.
 When you’re traveling with medicine, keep your medical ID with you at all times.
 Treat your medical cannabis the same way you’d treat alcohol or prescription medications; keep it away from minors and don’t share it with the general public.
-Doing so can be an immediate cause for revocation of your license along with fines or jail time.
+Doing so can be an immediate cause for the revocation of your license along with fines or jail time.

 Enjoy the Benefits to Come

 Both medical and recreational cannabis are substances that everyone deserves an opportunity to enjoy.
 The world may still have a stigma against weed, but slowly that stigma is changing with time and reformation.